Serving:

 A Few Vole Facts…

-Voles are small, weighing only 1 to 2 ounces as adults.
-There are
+Voles are small, weighing only 1 to

-several different species and they will differ in color, general size
+2 ounces as adults.
+There are several different species and they will

-and relative length of tail, but it usually isn’t necessary to
+differ in color, general size and relative length of tail, but it

-distinguish between the species to control the damage they cause.
+usually isn’t necessary to distinguish between the species to control

 The breeding season for all voles encompasses most of the year with